5 Days in Tokyo | The Best Way to See the City

-Roppongi is where you can find some of the city’s most modern architecture and best nightlife.
+Roppongi is where you can find some of the city’s most modern architecture and the best nightlife.

 Train Station: Take the train to Roppongi Station

 It’s hard to pick a favorite neighborhood in Tokyo, but Roppongi is up there precisely because it offers so much.
 You have some of the city’s finest modern architecture, art, and nightlife.
-It’s also one to my favorite view in all of Tokyo – The Mori Tower Observation Deck.
+It’s also one of my favorite views in all of Tokyo – The Mori Tower Observation Deck.